 (Photo courtesy Robert Caudle)

 "Looking around, I saw a man at my side standing erect, with his head off, a stream of blood spurting a foot or more from his neck.
 As I turned farther around, I saw three others lying on the ground, all killed by this cannon shot.
 The man standing was a captain in the 42nd Va.
 Regt., and his brains and blood bespattered the face and clothing of one of my company, who was standing in my rear.
 This was the second time I saw four men killed by one shot.
 The other occurred in the battle of Cedar Run, a few weeks earlier.
 Each time the shot struck as it was descending -- the first man had his head taken off, the next was shot through the breast, the next through the stomach, and the fourth had all his bowels torn out."Wounded in the left leg at the Third Battle of Winchester on Sept.
 19, 1864, Worsham was left permanently disabled.
 He was 81 when he died in 1920, 56 years to the day of his wounding in Virginia.
 While the physical toll of the war is clear, one wonders about the mental effects on men such as Worsham and others who witnessed up close the terrible mangling of their comrades.
 Post-traumatic stress disorder was largely unknown during most of Worsham's lifetime.
-So, we're left to wonder: What did John Worsham see in his dreams?
+So, we're left to wonder: What did John Worsham see in his nightmares?

 |The Groveton monument near the Unfinished Railroad Cut was dedicated|